Students

 “I understand the theory.
 I just don't know what to do with it when I open the blank page.”

-• Decision points surface your assumptions before your logic builds on them
+• Decision points surface your assumptions

-• You finish with a defensible position and rationale, not a guess
+• Finish with a defensible position

 Practice that actually builds judgment